 Nick was placed in a medically induced coma for three weeks, which included being on an extracorporeal membrane oxygenation (ECMO) machine for 8 days.
 During his hospital stay, it was determined that Nick had influenza A, which led to severe pneumonia, severe acute respiratory distress syndrome (ARDS), and sepsis.
 For 25 excruciating days, his family did not know if Nick would survive.
 Tori recalls the pain and anxiety they experienced as they witnessed Nick fighting for his life.

 Nick does not recall anything from his horrific experience (other than two recurring dreams) after that first ambulance ride from his home to the hospital.
 Nick was hospitalized for a total of 28 days and had to attend rehabilitation to relearn his basic life skills.
 He couldn’t walk without assistance and required help to eat and bathe when he came home.
 Nick finally graduated from physical therapy two months following his illness.
 As a result of his illness, he still deals with some lasting medical conditions, including Type 2 diabetes, vision problems, and hair loss, and he is easily fatigued.

 Nick had not been vaccinated against the flu because he and his family never realized how serious the flu could be.
-Nick and his wife, Tori, believe strongly now that there needs to be much more awareness about the potential devastating effects of influenza.
+Nick and his wife, Tori, believe strongly now that there needs to be much more awareness about the potentially devastating effects of influenza.
 They have vowed to get their annual flu vaccines each and every year and share their story in hopes that they can help prevent others from experiencing what they have.
 Nick’s family wants others to know that flu poses a risk to everyone, including healthy adults.